HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![Zoomed in screenshot of export, two malls zoomed in](media/7.png)

 If your query is returning no features, while it is possible that no features of that type have been contributed in the area you are searching, it is also highly likely you may need to construct your query differently.
-We suggest using researching the tagging methods, as outlined in the [reverse search](https://harvardmapcollection.github.io/tutorials/openstreetmap/extract-by-feature/#reverse-search) section above and trying different queries based on that.
+We suggest researching how your desired features have been tagged in OpenStreetMap, as outlined in the [reverse search](https://harvardmapcollection.github.io/tutorials/openstreetmap/extract-by-feature/#reverse-search) section above, and trying different queries where appropriate.

-> Alternate search
+> Example alternate query
 key: **building**
 value: **mall**
 location: **Jakarta**